Frequently Asked Questions

 will make you pay more than half.
 It is based on a pro rata share of the

 proportions of your incomes.
-If you make more and she only asks for half,
+If you make more and he/she only asks for

-pay it before she takes you to Court and the Court makes you pay more.
+half, pay it before they take you to Court and the Court makes you pay

-But, make sure she presents you with bills, canceled checks or receipts,
+more.
+But, make sure they present you with bills, canceled checks or receipts,

 without which the Courts will not make you pay anything.
 Keep her honest.